Baxi Boiler Problems: How to Fix the Common Baxi Boiler Faults

-Now, the quick fix is to top up the pressure using the filling loop.
+Now, the quick fix is to top up the boiler pressure using the filling loop.
 And once you’ve topped up the boiler pressure, you’ll need to reset the boiler.

-This is common in the 100e and 105e.
+This is a common issue with the 100e and 105e models.

 An engineer will need to go through a troubleshooting process to determine what the problem is.
-A common assumption is that as this is ignition related, if the ignition leads look old, replacing them will fix the problem.
+A common assumption is that if the ignition leads look old, replacing them will fix the problem.

-It’s a possibility, but that’s not the right route to take before considering all other options.
+And it’s a possibility, but that’s not the right route to take before considering all other options.

 An engineer will need to check: